Skip to main content

 Our academic support team here at Kingston University provides help in a range of areas.

 When you arrive, we'll introduce you to your personal tutor.
 This is the member of academic staff who will provide academic guidance, be a support throughout your time at Kingston and who will show you how to make the best use of all the help and resources that we offer at Kingston University.

 In the first year, learning takes place primarily in classroom and simulation settings (Practice Learning Suite), enabling you to develop a baseline in knowledge, values and skills before workplace learning commences.
-These core activities occupy seven and a half hours every week.
-Additionally, you will have the option to attend academic writing classes, a field visit and social work discussion groups such as Film Club and Department Seminars.
+These core activities occupy eight hours every week.
+Additionally, you will have the option to attend academic writing classes and Department Seminars.
 Student support or tutorial time will occupy up to five hours per semester.

-Academic teaching again takes place in blocks in the weeks both before and after practice placement and typically involves 15 hours contact time per week with additional tutorial time.
+Academic teaching again takes place in blocks in the weeks in semesters one and two and typically involves 15 hours contact time per week with additional tutorial time.